etylizer/testrunner/README.md

 - `--ety-dir <path>`: The path to the directory of an `ety` executable.
 Defaults to the current directory. **This option is required for some ety versions due to an issue in ety.**
 - `--debug`: Enables debug logging.
 Will print all outputs from the analyzer executions to the command line.
+- `--analyzer <analyzer>`: Allows to specify an individual analyzer to run.
+Only the specified type checker/analyzer will be executed in the test run.
+Valid values are `dialyzer`, `eqwalizer`, `etylizer` and `gradualizer`.
+Other values including the empty string will result in all analyzers being executed.

 The timeout executable is used to limit both memory usage and runtime of the tested analyzer executables.